simoncarrignon/spreadrt/README.md

 Some of the scripts used to run the ABC have been stored in `exec/abcdir` as well as some script used to generate the plot of the paper in `exec/palcomm`.
 Though those script are very hardware and problem specific they could be of some use (for people using SLURM and MPI mainly).

-__TODO__: Part of those script should be integrated in functions and vignette in the main package.
+__TODO__: Part of script and comment in `exec` should be integrated in functions and vignette in the main package.